jsstrn/jsstrn.me/content/notes/gpg-save-passphrase-to-keychain.md

 ```

 Now when you are prompted to type in your passphrase for your GPG key, it will use Pinentry Mac with the option to "Save in Keychain."

+That's it.
+You should not need to key in your passphrase the next time.